varunr89/ski-weather-app/PRD.md

 ## Design Direction

-The design should feel professional, data-focused, and trustworthy—like a scientific or meteorological dashboard.
-Think clean government weather sites or academic research portals: crisp typography, ample whitespace, subtle gradients, and purposeful color usage that enhances data comprehension.
-Minimal interface that lets the data be the primary focus while maintaining visual sophistication through elegant spacing, soft shadows, and smooth transitions.
+The design should feel professional, data-focused, and analytical—like a scientific or meteorological dashboard enhanced with modern data visualization.
+Think clean weather analytics platforms or research data portals: crisp typography, ample whitespace, interactive charts with intuitive controls, and purposeful color usage that enhances data comprehension.
+Minimal interface that lets visualizations be the primary focus while maintaining sophistication through elegant spacing, soft shadows, and smooth transitions.

 ## Color Selection